How many are coming, and from where?

 Where do they come from?

-The profile of the applicants has changed somewhat during the last 10 years, which affects the number of positive decisions, including the new phenomenon 'remotely registered' which accounts for a large part of the applications in Denmark.
+The profile of the applicants has changed somewhat during the last 10 years, which affects the number of positive decisions, including the new phenomenon 'remote registrations' which accounts for a large part of the applications in Denmark.

 The balance in nationalities applying for asylum in Denmark has changed quite a lot from 2015 to 2023.
 From 2013-2020, Syrians have made up the largest part, but over the years Afghans have often been number one.
 In 2014, Eritreans was suddenly number two on the list, dropping to number eight in 2016, and in 2019 rising again to a shared first place with Syria – this is, however, due to the 'remotely registered'.

-In 2023, top 5 nationalities are, apart from Ukraine: Afghanistan, Syria, Eritrea, Russia, Stateless.
+In 2023, top 5 nationalities were: Syria, Afghanistan, Eritrea, Russia, Iran.
 Afghanistan was on top of the list in 2021 due to the evacuees.
 After 2015, fewer have come from the "classic" refugee countries, and more from a number of new countries – and fewer people from each country.

 Main routes to Denmark